 Where exactly is GHNP?

 The Great Himalayan National Park is located in Kullu district of the state of Himachal Pradesh, India.
 It is surrounded by the Parvati Valley, the Seraj Region, and Spiti on different sides.
 It was declared a National Park in 1999, encompassing an area of 754.4 sq kms.
-It was declared an UNESCO World Heritage Site in 2014.
+It was declared a UNESCO World Heritage Site in 2014.

 In order to explain things clearly, I have made the following map.
 Do note that it is by no means completely accurate, comprehensive, or up to the scale, especially as far as the inner trek routes are concerned.
-But it should provide you enough idea about the directions and clear confusions.
+But it should provide you enough idea about the directions and clear confusion.
 The back lines depict motorable roads and red lines depict trekking routes.

 What is the GHNP Ecozone?

 Just like in most other national parks, the GHNP has an ecozone, which is an area inhabited by local people that surrounds the core jungle area of the park.
 There are around 160 small villages dotting the ecozone.
 Some of them are connected by roads now while some others still require a bit of trekking to reach.
 Most of them are delightful propositions in terms of views, as well as experience.